Specific minimum requirements

 Do I have to come to Cambridge for an interview?

 Short-listed applicants will be invited to attend an interview day in Cambridge, and are expected to attend at their own expense.
-For those who will find it difficult to attend an interview in Cambridge, we may also carry out Skype video or telephone interviews.
+For those who will find it difficult to attend an interview in Cambridge, we may also carry out Skype video interviews.

 What happens after the interview?

 We will usually inform applicants if they have been successful within three to four days of the interview.

 There are 31 Cambridge Colleges and Master of Finance students are put forward for the membership in the same way as other postgraduate students.
 Candidates can only be considered for a College place once the conditional offer of a Master of Finance place has been made.
 The Master of Finance admissions team are responsible for working with colleges to find places for the programme's students and it is very difficult to say which college this is likely to be until nearer the time.

 What is the difference between the conditional and unconditional offer?